-- Consider developing financial support or accessible loan schemes for all beneficiaries of international protection pursuing higher education; - Take steps to monitor and address abuses by employers to ensure fair treatment; - Improve actual access to the labour market for asylum-seekers by granting a general employment license, not one dependent on the employer. - Facilitate access to child support for families who are beneficiaries of subsidiary protection.
+- Consider developing financial support or accessible loan schemes for all beneficiaries of international protection pursuing higher education; - Strengthen monitoring of and interventions with employers to ensure fair treatment and prevent discrimination and abuse; - Improve access to the labour market also for asylum-seekers by considering a general employment license system, not one dependent on the employer. - Facilitate access to child support for families who are beneficiaries of subsidiary protection, including through accessible child care arrangements.